-If an attempt at personal or telephone contact of a customer occupying a rental unit has been unsuccessful, the landlord of the rental unit, if known, shall be contacted to determine if the customer is still in occupancy and, if so, the customer's present location.
+If an attempt at personal or telephone contact of a customer occupying a rental unit has been unsuccessful, the utility shall make a diligent attempt to contact the landlord of the rental unit, if known, to determine if the customer is still in occupancy and, if so, the customer's present location.
 The landlord shall also be informed of the date when service may be disconnected.
+The utility shall make a diligent attempt to inform the landlord at least 48 hours prior to disconnection of service to a tenant.